Quickly create your Arkansas Health Care Directive and Living Will

 - You must be age 18 or older

-- You must sign your health care directive and living will
+- You must sign your living will

 - When you sign, you must be of sound mind

-- neither of your witnesses should be your health care agent.
+- Neither of your witnesses should be your health care agent

 - You should have at least one witness who is not related to you by blood or adoption.
-Further, this person must not stand to gain any inheritance from you.
+Further, this person must not stand to gain any inheritance from you

-Although your out-of-state health care directive and living will may be valid in Arkansas, it’s a good idea to update your estate planning documents when you move.
+Although your out-of-state living will may be valid in Arkansas, it’s a good idea to update your estate planning documents when you move.
 You should really review your estate planning documents and advance directives from time to time even if no significant life events have transpired.
 By reviewing and revising your documents, you can make sure that they reflect your current preferences and are following state laws.
 Rest assured that if you get a living will through FindLaw, you can update it as much as you need to for a year after purchase.

 - Permanently unconscious; or